teckling/multicloud-infrastructure-deployment/README.md

 (3) the application enviroment thus created by the script should meet popular industry security and operation standards e.g SOC2, ISO 27001.
 Preferrably, the automation script may regularly collect informations on the application environment that can be used in internal or external audits involving security and operation.

 (4) Keep in mind disaster recovery requirement.
-If a certain application is down due to cloud provider problem in North Virginia, we can quickly deploy the same environment in Sydney Australia, with reasonable downtime.
+If a certain application is down due to cloud provider problem in North Virginia, we can quickly deploy the same environment to Sydney Australia, within reasonable downtime.

 (5) Keep in mind granular recovery requirement.
 Sometime it just does not make sense to rollback 3 hours or 6 hours earlier to recover some old data, but you lost 3 or 6 hours of new data.
 We want to recover old data without losing new data.